1985 Greek constitutional crisis: Reforms by Karamanlis

-From 1975 until 1980, Karamanlis and his close associate Konstantinos Tsatsos governed Greece as prime minister and president of Greece, respectively.
-The healing of the wounds caused by the civil war was pressing since the junta had only exacerbated them.
-Towards this direction, Karamanlis had legitimized the Communist Party (KKE), which was outlawed since November 1947 during the civil war, re-ratified the European Convention on Human Rights, and opened the borders to exiled Greeks who had fled the junta and civil war to return home, including Melina Merkouri, Mikis Theodorakis, and Cornelius Castoriadis.
-Approximately 25,000 returned after passing strict security screening from 1974 to 1981.
-However, Karamanlis' governments maintained the post-civil war state's anticommunist stance, i.e., it was challenging to get a civil service job as a communist.
-Minister of Interior Konstantinos Stefanopoulos explained the conservative viewpoint as "Greeks would never forgive those who had taken up arms against the Nation."
+From 1975 to 1980, Karamanlis and his close associate Konstantinos Tsatsos governed Greece as prime minister and president, respectively.
+The reconciliation of the Civil War was becoming urgent; Karamanlis had legitimized the Communist Party of Greece (KKE), which was outlawed since November 1947 during the Civil War, re-ratified the European Convention on Human Rights, and allowed exiled Greeks who had fled the junta and Civil War, including Melina Mercouri, Mikis Theodorakis, and Cornelius Castoriadis, to return home.
+Approximately 25,000 Greeks returned from 1974 to 1981.
+Karamanlis' governments, however, maintained the country's anti-communist stance.
+Minister of Interior Konstantinos Stefanopoulos said: "Greeks would never forgive those who had taken up arms against the Nation".

 EEC membership and rise of PASOK

-In the meantime, Papandreou and his newly formed political party (PASOK) rose in popularity due to the rising pressure from the 1973 and 1979 oil crisis on the Greek economy and Papandreou's radical rhetoric, mostly anti-American and anti-EEC.
-In 1980, after Karamanlis secured the entry of Greece into European Economic Community (EEC), he became president, handing over the premiership to Georgios Rallis, which created a power vacuum that contributed to Andreas Papandreou winning the 1981 Greek parliamentary election and becoming prime minister.
-In the eyes of Greece's allies, Karamanlis, as president, would act as a restraining factor on radical departures in foreign and domestic affairs if Papandreou realized his campaign promises.
+Papandreou and his newly formed political party, PASOK, rose in popularity due to pressure from the 1973 and 1979 oil crises on the Greek economy, and Papandreou's radical, mostly anti-American and anti-EEC.
+In 1980, after Karamanlis secured the entry of Greece into the European Economic Community (EEC), he became president and Georgios Rallis became prime minister.
+Andreas Papandreou won the 1981 Greek parliamentary election and became prime minister.
+In the views of Greece's allies, Karamanlis, as president, would act as a restraining factor on radical departures in foreign and domestic affairs if Papandreou realized his campaign promises.